provideplatform/nchain/README.md

-# goldmine
+# nchain

 Microservice for authn, authz and identity.

 ## Documentation

-See the goldmine documentation [here](https://docs.provide.services/microservices/goldmine).
+See the nchain documentation [here](https://docs.provide.services/microservices/nchain).